What exactly do I resist? Avoid? Battle with? Struggle with?

-Is it a fear of failure?
-Is it a fear of performing?
-Is it a fear of rejection?
+So I ask myself: Is it fear of failure?
+Fear of performing?
+Fear of rejection?

 When I write, I see the faces of my audience, as if I’m on stage.
 I’m ready to utter my lines, but my throat tightens with censorship.
 Will the performance be as good as the rehearsal?

 As I sit at my desk toiling over my next draft, judgment enters the room.
 She takes a seat, clipboard firmly clasped against her chest.
 She bites the end of a pen, her peering eyes above the bifocals ooze critique.
-She’s not in the front row shaking her head.
-I see her midway, maybe seven or eight rows back, just far enough to give the guise of objectivity, yet close enough that I can feel her heat.
+She’s not front row and center shaking her head.
+Rather, I see her midway, maybe seven or eight rows back, just far enough to give the guise of objectivity, yet close enough that I can feel her heat.

 These worries are cliché: a writer stalled, mind numb, paralyzed in the chair, what to write?